 You can roast organic vegetables using the same method as conventional ones.
 If you have the option and budget permits, opt for organic varieties.

-I enjoy farmer's markets for their fresh produce, and if you happen to find one with organic growers, consider it a treasure.
+I enjoy farmers' markets for their fresh produce.
 Whole Foods Market is also an excellent source of high-quality organic produce.

-The optimal vegetables for roasting are the freshest ones available, free from any dents, black spots, soft spots, or indications of decay.
+The best vegetables for roasting are the freshest ones available, free from any dents, black spots, soft spots, or indications of decay.

 The firmness or water content of the vegetables you're roasting will determine how to slice and dice them.